 Aidan was the first Irishman to conquer Everest barefoot.
 He can also pat his head whilst rubbing his tummy.
 He joined Vagabond after retiring as a sergeant in An Garda Siochana (the Irish police force) and we have also been delighted to help re-introduce him to society (he has made amazing progress).
 During his time in uniform he served in the traffic corp and the Former Yugoslavia on UN Policing duties, he also ran the Force’s mountaineering club for many years and hiking and mountaineering remain one of his passions in life.
 He also used to like making jewelry.

 Henry a.k.a.
 ‘The Hoff’ has a bit of travelling under his belt.
 Back in 1998 he worked in Australia with horses and cattle, followed by a 2 year stint in America working on a ranch in Wyoming.
 While on the ranch he was responsible for training horses and in charge of the calving program.
 After that he moved east & spent 5 summers in Russia as a fly fishing guide in the Kola Peninsula.
 Finally he decided to return home to Ireland & started working as an outdoor instructor in various outdoor centres, where he met his fiance Michelle.
 In 2014 he started with Vagabond.
 When he isn’t on tour he likes to spend as much of his spare time bird watching and fishing.
 You might also find him up a mountain or in the ocean somewhere.
 As far as adventure goes he would consider himself “a light heavy weight”.
-After getting married last year, his next big adventure is to kayak around Ireland!
+After getting married in 2015, his next big adventure is to kayak around Ireland.
+Since he became a father recently, we are now trying to source a babyseat for the kayak!
 He might not be a real cowboy, but he sure is one helluva…guide.